TRIQS/triqs/doc/installation/osx_lion.rst

      brew install open-mpi
      brew install zmq
      brew install python
-     brew install doxygen

-     #brew formula has been repaired.
-Temporary using our own
+     #brew formula has been repaired, since boost installation of mpi.python is a complete mess
-     #until this is back in the master.
-     #When 1.55 is out, the regular brew formula should work again ...
+     #which needs to be fixed manually (except in Debian/Ubuntu where it is correct).
      ### brew install boost --without-single --with-mpi --with-c++11
      brew install  http://ipht.cea.fr/triqs/formulas/boost.rb  --without-single --with-mpi --with-c++11 -v